StrawChannel95/apocalyptic-wonderland.github.io/README.md

 # How to Keep Extra Mods After Updating

-When updating, any additional mods you have installed on top of Old Old World will be deleted.
+When updating, any additional mods you have installed on top of Apocalyptic Wonderland will be deleted.
 Your downloads folder will not be touched!

 If you wish for Wabbajack to ignore any additional mods you've installed, rename them to say `[NoDelete]` at the beginning of the name.

 # How to Submit Bug Reports and/or Feature Requests

-Head over to [this](https://github.com/StrawChannel95/Old-Old-World/tree/main/.github/ISSUE_TEMPLATE) section of the Old Old World Github and you'll find a template for both feature requests and bug reports, you can also just ask on Discord.
+Head over to [this](https://github.com/StrawChannel95/Old-Old-World/tree/main/.github/ISSUE_TEMPLATE) section of the Apocalyptic Wonderland Github and you'll find a template for both feature requests and bug reports, you can also just ask on Discord.

 # Modding Resources